Gekkio/nelma/README.markdown

 ## License and copyright

 Nelma is released under The Unlicense, so it is in public domain.
-The COBS library is licensed under a conditionless variant of the BSD license.
+The COBS library by Jacques Fortier is licensed under a conditionless variant of the BSD license.